-AdvaMed revises the US Code of Ethics on Interactions Bookmark has been added
+AdvaMed revises the US Code of Ethics on Interactions has been saved

 AdvaMed revises the US Code of Ethics on Interactions